 I actually went into college thinking I wanted to do music education.
 However, when I found out I needed to audition for this, I decided to go into school undecided.
 I had it in the back of my mind that I wanted a career that would involve helping people; I just didn't know what that career would be.
 Then I saw an advertisement for a January Term class at my school for Introduction to Social Work and decided to give it a try.
 We had a field trip every week that involved volunteering at various social service agencies and ever since this, I knew that social work was the career for me.

-1. Stacy, was social work your first career choice and what attracted you to the field?
+1. Suzanne, was social work your first career choice and what attracted you to the field?

 Yes.
 My passion for working with people, youth in particular, dates back to my high school years when I worked my way through a local YMCA summer camp program.
 I worked with a variety of youth from different backgrounds representing cultural, socio-economic and family systems diversity.
 I was especially drawn to those youngsters challenged by complex family systems and interpersonal and intra-personal stress.
 These experiences led to a curiosity about human development, family systems and a passion to pursue psychology and ultimately a social work degree.

 3 Questions with Mollie Monaco, LICSW, Internship Training Director